ymclapp/ymclapp/README.md

 <br/>
   :star:At the height of his band's popularity, I walked through Jon Bon Jovi's high school.
 <br/>
-  :star:I love music, so most every month or every other month, my partner and I attend "concerts" at local venues or within a 4 hour radius.
+  :star:I love music, so most every month or every other month, my fiance and I attend "concerts" at local venues or within a 4 hour radius.
 <br/>
   :star:I have now seen the Eagles in concert 5 times in the past 5 years.
 <br/>